An Architecture Built for Federated Learning: Addressing Data Heterogeneity through Adaptive Normalization-Free Feature Recalibration: Related Work

-We propose circumventing these issues by applying weight standardization \citep{WS} to normalize the weights of the model instead of the activations.
-Inspired by \citet{nfresnet}, who showed that such Normalization-Free (NF) models can train stably and perform on par with those employing BN in centralized learning, we explore this concept in FL.
+We circumvent these issues by applying weight standardization \citep{WS} to normalize the weights of the model instead of the activations.
+Inspired by \citet{nfresnet}, who showed that such Normalization-Free (NF) models can train stably and perform on par with BN in centralized learning, we explore this concept in FL.
 Previously, \citet{fedwon} proposed an aggregation method specific to NF models for multi-domain FL with small batch sizes.
 Similarly, \citet{aria} showed that NF-ResNets improve upon vanilla ResNets under different initialization schemes and aggregation methods, while \citet{fednn} proposed a personalized aggregation scheme that replaces each BN layer with weight normalization \citep{weight_norm} followed by a learnable combination of BN and GN.

-Our method adaptively recalibrates the resulting feature maps using channel attention modules, such as the Squeeze-and-Excitation block \citep{squeezeexcite}.
-By doing so, we enhance the model's ability to focus on relevant features across clients, effectively addressing data heterogeneity. \citet{channelfed} previously explored channel attention for FL in a different context, proposing a personalized FL method where a modified channel attention block is kept personal to each client.
+Additionally, our method adaptively recalibrates the resulting feature maps using channel attention modules, such as the Squeeze-and-Excitation block \citep{squeezeexcite}.
+By doing so, the model can focus more on relevant features across clients, effectively addressing data heterogeneity. \citet{channelfed} previously explored channel attention for pFL, proposing a modified channel attention block that is kept personal to each client.
 Unlike previous methods limited to specific aggregation strategies or settings, our approach can complement any heterogeneity-focused aggregation method, is effective even with large batch sizes, and supports various attention modules.
-Appendix \ref{app:comp_table} summarizes the differences between ANFR and related work.
-By integrating weight standardization with channel attention, ANFR provides a robust and flexible solution to data heterogeneity in FL, overcoming limitations of activation normalization techniques and complementing various aggregation strategies.
+By integrating weight standardization with channel attention, ANFR provides a robust and flexible solution to data heterogeneity in FL, overcoming limitations of activation normalization techniques and complementing aggregation methods.
+Table \ref{tab:related_comparison} presents a tabular comparison of ANFR with related work to make it easier to understand our contributions.